top of page

 ABOUT THE CONFERENCE

-The National Federation of Families is the nationwide advocacy organization with families as its sole focus, playing an important role in helping parents, caregivers, and families and their loved ones whose lives are impacted by mental health and substance use disorders.
-This important work is supported largely by generous sponsors, supporters, and donors like you who contribute to our cause.
+The National Federation of Families (NFF) is the nationwide advocacy organization with families as its sole focus, playing an important role in helping parents, caregivers, and families and their loved ones whose lives are impacted by mental health and/or substance use disorders.

 Our annual conference features many great workshops and speakers, joining hundreds of mental health and substance use advocates, family members, and professional from across the nation as we work to educate and advocate for families and their loved ones.